Black Friday 2018 Gaming PC Update

 Users have some flexibility with the storage options, going with SSD and HDD combinations or they can boost HDD-only performance over time using an Intel Optane cache drive if they can’t afford SSDs.

 When you get down to it, the MSI Infinite A offers outstanding performance without going too far overboard, getting you in games quickly with no hitch or glitch.
 With an Intel Core i7 processor and a Nvidia GeForce GTX 1080 graphics card that can handle VR and high-end games without breaking a sweat, it doesn’t skimp on performance either.

 Featuring an Intel Core i7-7700 processor and 16GB of RAM, the Infinite is just as apt at multitasking as it is at playing games.
 The desktop never slows down or gets noticeably noisy no matter what combination of tasks one throws at it.

 The Infinite is absolutely stuffed with first-party apps, many of which seem like they could have been combined.
-There’s the MSI Command Center, which lets you monitor CPU and RAM usage, as well as a somewhat similar MSI Gaming App that allows you to overclock the CPU, activate Gaming and Silent modes that prioritize performance and low noise, respectively, and navigate a few messy-looking menus.
+There’s the MSI Command Center, which lets you monitor CPU and RAM usage, as well as a somewhat similar MSI App that allows you to overclock the CPU, and activate Gaming and Silent modes that prioritize performance and low noise, respectively, and navigate a few messy-looking menus.

 With Intel’s NUC (Next Unit of Computing) hardware platform always on the move showcasing some of the chipmakers most interesting silicon concepts, 2018’s Hades Canyon NUC represents a partnership that no one ever expected, a partnership between Intel and AMD.